ParallelMaths/parallel/pages/8-15-lou-costello.md

 :::

-Rohit Kumar has created some graphs that show how these two recipes get better and better at approximating π as you include more and more terms.
-Take a look the graphs below and answer two questions.
+Rohit Kumar has created some graphs that show how these two recipes get better and better at approximating `π` as you include more and more terms.
+Take a look at the graphs below and answer two questions.

 ![](/resources/8-15-lou-costello/5-2-graphs.png) {img alt="From https://www.slideshare.net/rohit_9aug/pi-495638 "}

 ::: problem id=5_2 marks=1
-__5.2__ Which series always underestimate the value of π?
+__5.2__ Which series always underestimates the value of `π`?

 * [ ] Neither of them
 * [ ] Both of them